Web3-Pi/setup-guide/docs/Guides/staking.md

 in the least cause you to lose your staking rewards, and at most, even trigger a complete loss of your stake through slashing.

-That's why, once you download and install the needed key generator, it is recommended to run it on a machine that's disconnected from the network.
+That's why, once you download and install the chosen key generator tool, it is recommended to run it on a machine that's disconnected from the network.

 Please also ensure you keep your mnemonic phrase safe and out of reach of anybody but you.